 The most important takeaway here is no skincare line fits all, and we need to choose our products based on our individual needs.
 There’s a common misconception in the beauty industry that products and product lines have miracle ingredients that will magically cure your skin concerns.
 "I'm here to tell everyone that does not exist.
 There is no miracle product," she says, "What works for somebody else may not work for you, and what works for you may not work for someone else."

-Skin is dynamic and is always moving from a molecular standpoint.
+According to Howard, skin is dynamic and is always moving from a molecular standpoint.
 Howard explains that our skin cells move from the bottom layers to the top and slough off; therefore, there is no one month that we’re replicating the same conditions of the previous month, which is why we need to pay attention to our skin.
 Through marketing, we’re often conditioned to believe we need the whole line to get the best results.
 Howard says, "Listen to your budget and try to get the most bang for your buck in your individual skincare concerns.
 You don't have to use everything from one line.
 You can choose products from multiple lines and mix high-end and drugstore products."

 Bottom line: It’s important to do your research on ingredients, identify your skin concerns, and choose products that align with your needs.
 If you’re thinking about trying these celebrity skincare lines, there's no need to break the bank.
 Find the product(s) that you believe will leave your skin happy, healthy, and hydrated.